telerik/xaml-docs/controls/radexpander/howto/animation.md

 > The previous code snippet is applicable only when the ExpandState property of RadExpander is set to Up or Down.

-When the ExpandState property is set to Right or Left you need to use a different AnimationNames for the ExpanderExpandCollapseAnimation objects.
+When the ExpandState property is set to Right or Left you need to use different AnimationNames for the ExpanderExpandCollapseAnimation objects.
 The expand AnimationName is "ExpandHorizontal" and the collapse AnimationName is "CollapseHorizontal".

-#### __[XAML] Example 4: Change the speed of the animations using the SpeedRation property (when ExpandDirection is Right or Left)__
+#### __[XAML] Example 4: Change the speed of the animations using the SpeedRatio property (when ExpandDirection is Right or Left)__
 {{region radexpander-howto-animation_4}}
 	<telerik:RadExpander>
 		<telerik:AnimationManager.AnimationSelector>